top of page

 Incidental costs

-An incidental cost is an addition to the gift that does not add substantial value, such as engraving, packaging, and shipping.
-These costs are not included as part of the cost of the gift and are not limited to the $25 deduction.
+An incidental cost is an additional expense associated with a gift that does not significantly increase its value, such as engraving, packaging, or shipping.
+These costs are separate from the gift's primary cost and are not subject to the $25 deduction limit.

-For example, if you purchased a journal for $40, had the customer's name engraved for $10, and paid $15 for packaging and shipping, then you could deduct a total of $50 ($25 for the journal + $10 for the engraving + $15 for packaging and shipping.)
+For instance, if you bought a journal for $40, paid $10 to have the recipient's name engraved, and spent $15 on packaging and shipping, you could deduct a total of $50.
+This includes $25 for the journal (the maximum allowable deduction), plus $10 for engraving, and $15 for packaging and shipping.

 Gifts to a married couple